 If football doesn’t appeal to the family, enjoy other sports such as basketball, baseball, soccer, swimming and tennis.
 Those looking to stay fit can also participate and watch sports competitions, marathons, gymnastics conventions, obstacle courses and yoga.

-Music is so important to the culture that visitors may even see a live band while shopping at Central Market or Whole Foods.
-For large crowds head to the Austin 360 Amphitheater and Austin City Limits Live at Moody Theatre.
-Or check schedules Zach Theater and One World Theater and enjoy a more intimate experience.
+Music is so important to the culture visitors may see a live band while shopping at Central Market or Whole Foods.
+For large crowds, head to Austin 360 Amphitheater and Austin City Limits Live at Moody Theatre.
+Or check schedules at Zach Theater and One World Theater, and enjoy a more intimate experience.
 For a good laugh, don’t miss Esther’s Follies, one of the top comedy clubs in Austin.

 Eat, Drink and Be Merry

-Whether trying new menu items or taking a food tour, visitors will find more things to do than they have time to plan.
+Whether trying new menu items or taking a food tour, visitors have more things to do than they have time to plan.
 Top-reviewed restaurants serve favorites including barbecue, pizza, seafood, sushi and tacos.
-And yes, there are plenty of vegetarian and vegan-friendly options.
+And yes, there are plenty of vegetarian and vegan options.

-In addition to visiting restaurants and food trucks, Austin also offers several food and brewery/winery tours.
-For example, ATXcursions combines nature and beer on their BYOB river tubing tours, or guests can schedule a tour where they sample local brews and wines.
+In addition to restaurants and food trucks, Austin also has food, brewery and winery tours.
+For example, ATXcursions combines nature and beer on their BYOB river tubing tours.
+Or guests can schedule a tour where they sample local brews and wines.
 Other popular tours include Austin Eats, Access ATX Tours and Austin Food Tasting Tours.

-While visiting, don’t forget to plan a trip around one of the festivals.
-Popular events celebrate music, arts, different cultures, barbecue, oysters, bacon and beer, and even ice cream.
+While visiting, don’t forget attend one of the festivals.
+Popular events celebrate music, arts, culture, barbecue, oysters, bacon and beer, and even ice cream.
 View a full list of festivals in Austin.

 Shop, Shop, Shop

-Looking for a friend’s weekend trip?
+Looking for a friends trip?
 What about a special souvenir to take home?
 Austin’s shopping scene delivers that and more.
-The Domain, a large outdoor shopping center, offers both big-box stores and small boutiques.
+The Domain — a large outdoor shopping center — offers both big-box stores and small boutiques.
 Anchor stores include Neiman Marcus and Macy’s, and shoppers will find additional brands including Journeys, Polo Ralph Lauren and Austin 5.

-In addition to shopping at stores, the city’s art galleries spotlight local artists and culture, providing a great way to support the local art scene and purchase a unique item to take home.
+In addition to shopping, art galleries spotlight local artists and culture, providing a way to support the local art scene and purchase unique items.
 A few musts include Graffiti Park at Castle Hills, Harry Ransom Center and Wild About Music.